cfcgoncalves/goncalves/content/publications/publications.md

 ---
 # A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/publications/`.
+# This section displays recent blog posts from `content/publication/`.

-widget: featured
+widget: pages

 # This file represents a page section.
 headless: true